Mainframe, Mobile, and Modern Security

 The way you design systems will play a huge role in how secure you can keep the mainframe with mobile users.
 Though it isn’t a popular design technique with the users, an effective way to boost security is to approach access with the mindset of keeping everyone out and allowing in only those users you can authenticate.

 Most mobile environments these days are designed the other way — let everybody in unless it looks like a threat.
 While that approach is ideal for making the users happy, it’s the best possible setup for allowing a data or systems breach.
-Additionally, you can require multi-factor authentication, or at least adequately secure passwords for access.
+Additionally, you can require two factor authentication or multi factor authentication, or at least adequately secure passwords for access.

 Build the Best Possible Mobile Usage Policy